 Project Analytics

 Each project has an analytics section.
-Depending on how you are using Kanboard, you can see those reports:
+Depending on how you are using Kanboard, you can see these reports:

 User Repartition

-This pie chart show the number of open tasks assigned per user.
+This pie chart shows the number of open tasks assigned to each user.

 Task Distribution

-This pie chart gives an overview of the number of open tasks per column.
+This pie chart provides an overview of the number of open tasks in each column.

 Cumulative Flow Diagram

-• This chart shows the number of tasks cumulatively for each column over the time.
+- This chart shows the cumulative number of tasks for each column over time.

-• The legend order is the same as the stack in the chart.
+- The legend order matches the stack order in the chart.

-Note: You need to have at least two days of data to see the graph.
+Note: You need at least two days of data to view this graph.

 Burn Down Chart